 Here are some helpful strategies to employ much earlier in the lending lifecycle, as well as techniques to make loan recovery effective and resourceful, to prevent loans from turning into bad debts:

-If the bank or the recovery agent harasses the customer, he/she can go to the police station and file a complaint.
+If the bank or the recovery agent harasses the customer, they can go to the police station and file a complaint.
 This must be the first step before taking more drastic action.
 If the police do not provide any assistance or do not register the complaint, the client may proceed to civil court and seek relief.

 The client can also file a complaint with the Reserve Bank of India (RBI), which can take strict measures to ensure that the loan recovery agent does not engage in illegal behavior.